-Seed grant applications will be evaluated by a panel of reviewers-representing all six of the IDI thematic areas-using an NIH-style review format and scoring system.
-Recommendations for funding from the review panel will be submitted to the IDI Executive Committee for approval.
-Funding decisions will be communicated via email within 60 days of the proposal due date.
+Research funding requests will be evaluated by IDI peer review committees as designated by the Executive Committee.
+Recommendations for funding from these committees will be submitted to the IDI Executive Committee for approval.
+Funding decisions will be communicated via email within 30 days of the proposal due date.
 A formal award letter requiring your signature will be sent prior to the release of funds.